 An individual can also apply for permanent residence, valid for life, by applying for the Certificate of Permanent Residence for Persons of Independent Means.
 In this case, it is required to prove annual income and own developed real estate of KYD 1.6m value (USD 1.3m).

-Cost of Living in Cayman Islands
+Cost of Living in the Cayman Islands

 The Cayman Islands is the Caribbean country with the highest standard of living.
 And also one of the most expensive in the world.
 Statistics indicate that this is on average 80% more expensive than in the United States, not counting the rent, which is 40% more expensive.
 Most commodities are imported and they face a duty rate of 22-27%.
-The rent price for villas at the first line of coast do not lower of USD 4,000 and inland of USD 1,800.
+The rent price for villas at the first line of coast does not lower of USD 4,000 and inland of USD 1,800.
 A three-bedroom apartment in the center of George Town costs about USD 3,000 and in the suburbs about USD 2,000.
 Electricity and water may be more than USD 300 per month.
 The internet connection costs about 80 USD per month.

-Gastronomy is one of the claims of the Islands, but is made pay.
+Gastronomy is one of the claims of the Islands but is made pay.
 A dinner in a mid-range restaurant for two would cost around USD 80 and a half liter draft beer in a pub around USD 3.50.
 Cooking at home is also expensive.
 As I have already mentioned, most basic food products are imported and subject to tariffs.
 So at least, the monthly supermarket budget can be USD 400 per person.

 In the Cayman Islands, you’ll need a car to get around.
 You can also take the bus for USD 1.80 the way or a taxi for USD 4 a km.

 About health, the Cayman Islands enjoys a modern and effective health system.
 It has four large hospitals, two of them public.
-With a ratio of 1 bed for each 25 inhabitants.
+With a ratio of 1 bed for every 25 inhabitants.
 In addition to an endless number of private specialized clinics.
 The cost of a basic health insurance can be USD 150-200 per month.

-Taxes in Cayman Islands
+Taxes in the Cayman Islands

 In the Cayman Islands, there is no personal income tax nor capital gains nor corporation tax nor value added tax.
 The only existing taxes are: